Beno754/Beno754/README.md

 ## 👍 I have knowledge in:
 C#, C++, Java, HTML, Javascript
+Using Controllers such as Arduino and PLC to interface software with physical components

 ### 🤔 My current fascination is Assembly and how it is stored in memory.
 For a project I am working on which needs to read process memory.